Omkesh-Bash/MediVault-Release-ByteMe/README.md

 ## License & contact
 - License: Add a LICENSE file to this repository to declare the license you want to use (MIT, Apache-2.0, etc.).
-- Author / Contact: Omkesh-Bash — see repository owner on GitHub.
+- Author / Contact: ByteMe Team — see repository owner on GitHub.

 ---